 Grandiose narcissists will display a pattern of superiority and pretentiousness that may differ from typical narcissists.
 They crave excessive praise and admiration from others, and may flaunt lavish lifestyles in order to achieve this.
 While not a diagnosable mental health condition, grandiose narcissism has a reputation for being treatment resistant.
-However, recognizing the signs of it can help combat the behavior.
+However, understanding the signs can help you navigate relationships with grandiose narcissists effectively.

 What Is Grandiose Narcissism?